 - Fill out the appropriate College's COVID-19 Self-Reporting Tool as noted above on page 7.
 Student links can also be found on the College's COVID-19 Information Page.
 Employee link can be found on the portal. - Do not come back to campus unless you have received the required approval from College officials.
-If you are a student, approval must come from Dr. DaVida Anderson, Director of Student Care and Integrity, or the StudentCareCovidResponseTeam.
-Employees will receive approval from Human Resources. - No quarantine You do not need to stay home unless you develop symptoms. - Get a PCR or Rapid test even if you don't develop symptoms, get tested at least 5 days after you last had close contact with someone with COVID-19.
-(PCR is preferred, Home Tests are not accepted.) - Watch for symptoms until 10 days after you last had close contact with someone with COVID-19. - If you develop symptoms Isolate immediately and get a PCR or Rapid test.
-(PCR is preferred, Home Tests are not accepted.) - Continue to stay home until you know the results.
-Wear a well-fitted mask around others. - Take precautions until day 10. - Wear a well-fitted mask for 10 full days any time you are around others inside your home or in public.
+If you are a student, approval must come from Dr. DaVida Anderson, Director of Student Care and Integrity, or the Student Care and Integrity and Integrity - No quarantine You do not need to stay home unless you develop symptoms. - Get a PCR or Rapid test even if you don't develop symptoms, get tested at least 5 days after you last had close contact with someone with COVID-19.
+(PCR is preferred, Home Tests are not accepted for negative results.) - Watch for symptoms until 10 days after you last had close contact with someone with COVID-19. - If you develop symptoms isolate immediately and get a PCR or Rapid test.
+(PCR is preferred, Home Tests are not accepted for negative results.) - Continue to stay home until you know the results.
+Wear a well-fitted mask around others. - Regardless of symptoms, wear a well-fitted mask for 10 full days any time you are around others inside your home or in public.
 Do not go to places where you are unable to wear a mask. - Take precautions if traveling. - Avoid being around people who are at high risk.